 Research Questions

-The research attempts to answer the underlisted questions.
+The research attempts to answer the following questions:

 What has been the repayment trend pre and post the inception of the early access to pension on the salaries-backed loan scheme?

 What has been the impact on the new applications for salaries-backed loans, post the implementation of the early access to partial pension?